 B-PROUD is located at the Binckhorstlaan – future Binck Avenue – with borders on Mercuriusweg, Poolsterstraat and the Jongeneel plot.
-The project received a provisional reservation for a total of 720 homes, plus around 20.000m2 of commercial program, in order to bring back the space in our plot currently occupied by an multi-tenant office from the 80’s.
-In 2021, the construction of B-Proud in 2021.
+The project received a provisional reservation with a minimum of 750 homes, plus around 20.000m2 of commercial program, so that the space in our plot that us currently occupied by an multi-tenant office is brought back.
+We will start the construction of B-Proud in 2021.

 The shifted layers reinforce these trends with facilities such as care homes, artisan homes (home-work), sports & wellness, and a restaurant with outdoor spaces and roof gardens.
 The design also provides different semi-public outdoor spaces.
-First, the roof on the 5th floor is designed as a common outside area for the homes on this layer and the two layers above.
-With open external stairs, everyone in the building is invited to use this collective green roof.
+First, we designed the roof on the 5th floor as a common outside area for the homes on this layer and the two layers above.
+Everyone in the building is invited to use the collective green roof through open external stairs.
 Its sheltered location offers residents the perfect opportunity to maintain city gardens and even grow their own vegetables.
 Then there are two large communal outdoor spaces on the 8th floor for the inhabitants of these and surrounding layers.
 These are an invitation to meet and relax within a limited distance from your own home.
-Finally, on the 12th and 22th floors, two smaller gardens can be used by people living on the higher-up apartments can use two smaller gardens.
+Finally, on the 12th and 22th floors, people living on the higher-up apartments can use two smaller gardens.
 The mixed housing types and opportunities for sharing should enable stronger connections between the residents of B-Proud.